 4.)
 Submit All Materials to Department Secretary (321 Shippen Hall): This includes a letter from internship site supervisor indicating you have been approved to intern with their agency, Internship Application, Criminal Background Check and Child Abuse Clearance (All materials must be submitted together.)

 The deadline to submit internship applications for Spring, is November 1.
 The Deadline for Summer/Fall applications is April 1.
 Please submit all internship paperwork via email to Bonnie Heming at email@example.com.

 Fall/Spring/Summer Internship Credits: Internship credits are included on the bill with Fall/ Spring/Summer courses.
-Students will need to obtain an override code from the department secretary in order to schedule their internships.
+Students will be registered for their internships by the Department when all approvals are completed.
 You will be notified of your academic advisor via your Ship e-mail.

-During the first week of your internship you must notify the Criminal Justice Department at firstname.lastname@example.org or (717) 477-1558 and contact your assigned academic advisor to them know you started the internship.
+During the first week of your internship you must notify the Criminal Justice Department at firstname.lastname@example.org or (717) 477-1558 and contact your assigned internship advisor to them know you started the internship.

 When beginning the internship, you will be assigned two supervisors: an agency supervisor and an academic advisor.
 The agency supervisor is the agency employee assigned to you by the agency for field supervision.
 They are responsible for assigning and monitoring students' day-to-day activities while working with their agency.
 The academic advisor will be assigned by the department chair and may not be the faculty member you see for schedule advising.
 They are responsible for reviewing the academic components of the internship and assigning the student's grade.
 The central requirements for students during the internship can be found in the file below.